froulet/instagram-spider/README.md

 You can use the --nolog option to avoid all the printed scrapy logs.

 #### Notes
-If you have trouble calling scrapy after installing it with pip3, try to call replace the scrapy command by :
+If you have trouble calling scrapy after installing it with pip3, try to replace the scrapy command by :

 ```python
 python -m scrapy.cmdline